maspe36/WhyIsMyBuildSoSlow/include_paths/README.md

+**Please note, this readme needs to be updated to fully reflect the content covered in the talk.
+It is quite close in but the takeaway is different.**

 # include paths
 When we give our compilers include paths (`-I`), we are giving them supplemental folders to search for our headers.
 Searching these folders requires our compilers to interact with our filesystem which is not free.